Ivos1991/api_microservices_automation_framework/README.md

 - The live sample runtime currently leaves cart contents intact after checkout, so tests assert observed behavior rather than an assumed side effect.
 - The project does not include UI automation, database assertions, or broad multi-service expansion.

-## Why This Is Portfolio-Relevant

-This project demonstrates:
+## What this project demonstrates:

 - service-oriented API automation design
 - documentation-first engineering discipline